meero-com/archiver/README.md

 ### Local

-Localstack is available through the docker-compose manifest at the top-level directory of this project.
+Localstack and archiver services are available through the docker-compose manifest at the top-level directory of this project.

 It is currently setup to: